Chen-Suyi/Chen-Suyi.github.io/_pages/about.md

 # News
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by European Conference on Computer Vision (ECCV 2024).
-- *2024.06*: &nbsp; I have graduated from University of Electronic Science and Technology of China, and received my Master's degree.
+- *2024.06*: &nbsp;I have graduated from University of Electronic Science and Technology of China, and received my Master's degree.
 - *2024.04*: &nbsp;I will be joining the CVLab at Stony Brook University as a Ph.D.
 Student in Fall 2024!
 - *2023.07*: &nbsp;🎉🎉 One paper is accepted by International Conference on Computer Vision (ICCV 2023).